Suggested links

 3. Over time, your brain and body become reliant on this extra dopamine.

-4. The body and brain believe they need these extra dopamine boosts to feel normal.
+4. The body and brain need these extra dopamine boosts to feel normal.

 5. As the brain and body become more dependent on the extra dopamine, they rebel when the opioid leaves the system, which is known as withdrawal.